ACADEMIC COMPUTING AND EDUCATIONAL TECHNOLOGY COMMITTEE (Joint) – ACET

 SPECIAL TOPICS COMMITTEES

-Pods Committee (Pods): This committee is charged with making purchase and standards recommendations for the public PC labs and Information Commons areas.
+Public Computing Labs Committee: This committee is charged with making purchase and standards recommendations for the public PC labs and Information Commons areas.
 Membership is from the Associate Deans of the Colleges and representatives of Academic Computing and EdComm.
 The Chair is Frank Saraceno, Acting Director of Academic & Client Services

 Learning Environment Committee (Classrooms): This committee is charged with setting standards for classroom equipment, and for establishing priorities for classroom renovations.
 Membership is from faculty who have volunteered to participate, and representatives of EdComm, Physical Facilities and Academic Computing.
-The Chair is Michele Ponczek, Director of Space Planning Resources.
+The Chair is Michelle Ponczek, Director of Space Planning Resources.

 Blackboard Advisory Committee (Blackboard): This committee is charged with providing advice to the campus on issues related to Blackboard use and upgrades.
 Membership is from faculty who have volunteered to participate, the Center for Professional Development, and Academic Computing.
 The Chair is Carol Bell, Director of the Center for Professional Development.